NVIDIA/cloud-native-docs/gpu-operator/precompiled-drivers.rst

 Enabling Precompiled Driver Container Support During Installation
 *****************************************************************

-Follow the instructions for installing the Operator with Helm on the :doc:`operator-install-guide` page.
+Refer to the common instructions for installing the Operator with Helm at :ref:`install-gpu-operator`.
 Specify the ``--set driver.usePrecompiled=true`` and ``--set driver.version=<driver-branch>`` arguments like the following example command:

 .. code-block:: console